ebutkevich/Courses/README.md

-SQL.
-Application of basic commands: create, delete, drop, insert, select from, where, goin (inner, full, left, right).
+Application of basic SQL commands and operators: create, delete, drop, insert, select, where, join.